Back

 Updated:

 The theory test is a computerised examination that you take before the practical driving test.
 Its purpose is to test your knowledge of the Highway Code and driving in the UK.
 Questions are based on official DVSA guides: The Official Highway Code, Know Your Traffic Signs, and The Official DVSA Guide To Driving (Amazon).
 The test may be booked online, and it requires both parts of your driving licence, e-mail address, and credit/debit card information to be booked.
 It can also be booked over the phone.
 The fee to take the test is currently £23.
 The test comprises of two sections, the multiple-choice section and the hazard perception section, which we will discuss individually below.
+Here’s the “theory test cheat sheet” that will make it easier for you to pass!

 UK Driving Theory Test Explained